aevyrie/bevy_mod_picking/README.md

 # Pick Groups

-Pick groups allow you to associate meshes with a ray casting source, and produce a pick result for each group.
+Pick groups allow you to associate meshes with a raycasting source, and produce a pick result for each group.
 For simple use cases, such as a single 3d view and camera, you can ignore this.

 For those simple cases, you can just use `Group::default()` any time a `Group` is required.
 This will assign the `PickableMesh` or `PickSource` to picking group 0.